 ngg_shortcode_2_placeholder” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″]

-We got to the medieval town of Sarlat in Dordogne, well worth seeing; les grottes des Eyzies with the best-known prehistoric cave paintings that you can still see today.
+We got to the medieval town of Sarlat in Dordogne, well worth seeing.
+Nearby is Les Eyzies, where the remains of Cro-Magnon man were found.
+Just outside Les Eyzies is the Grotte de Font-de-Gaume, with the best-known prehistoric cave paintings that you can still see today.
 Those cave paintings are amazingly beautiful works of art, but it was far too dark inside to take pictures.
 No flash allowed of course.

 We drove along les Gorges du Tarn where, unforgettably, Siv got ‘moist palms’ because we were driving on narrow roads at the very edge of steep cliffs.

-We have been to other canyons in France since then and I do believe I’ve gotten over that kind of angoisse I felt at the time.
-We were driving my little Renault 4L of course and I didn’t quite know what an excellent driver John is.
+We have been to other canyons in France since then and I do believe I am now over the kind of angoisse I felt at the time.
+We were driving my little Renault 4L of course and I didn’t quite know at the time what an excellent driver John is.

 That was not my fault.
 I was teaching French in a Swedish summer school in Montpellier in 1960, and the corrida was on the program.
-It was a fiesta in the entire town though and quite memorable, even though I shuddered at the cruelty of the ‘game’.
+It was a fiesta in the entire town though, and quite memorable, even though I shuddered at the cruelty of the ‘spectacle’

-In Anthéor, there were, besides Christian himself who had lent John and me his own bedroom, the oh-so-funny practical-joke couple Stratis, the Greek, and his wife Lucille, Marie-Gen who worked with the bubble chambers at the Collège de France.
-(Oh days long gone by) and who not much later married Pierre, an excellent physicist who is still at Collège de France, unless he is retired.
+In Anthéor, there were, besides Christian himself who had lent John and me his own bedroom, the oh-so-funny practical-joke couple Stratis, the Greek, and his wife Lucille; Marie-Gen, who worked with the bubble chamber group at the Collège de France, (Oh days long gone by) and who a couple of years later on married Pierre, an excellent physicist who is still at Collège de France, or probably retired now.
 They now have grown-up children, and may even be grandparents.
-We see them on and off whenever there is a big occasion at the Centre de Calcul here in Lyon, such as John’s retirement party.
+We see them on and off whenever there is a big event at the Centre de Calcul here in Lyon, such as John’s retirement party.

 And there was Claire-Jeanne, the very good arty photographer who somewhat condescendingly referred to the kind of photos John and I take as postcard pictures.
-There was another bachelor too whose name I don’t remember and whom I obviously never got to know too well.
-Wait, it’s coming back to me.
-He was Hans, a German friend of Christian’s, presumably a physicist.
+There was another bachelor too, a German named Hans, whom I never got to know too well.
+He was a friend of Christian’s, presumably a physicist.